ReApptor/ReApptor.TypeScript.Linq/README.md

 ```
 #### Examples

-The following code example demonstrates how to use the
+The following code exampled demonstrates how to use the
-method to compare two sequences of numbers and return elements that appear only in the first sequence.
+method to compare two sequences of numbers and return first sequence elements that don't
+appear in the second sequence.

+###### Returns first sequence elements excluding elements from the second sequence if appears
 ```typescript
 const numbers1: number[] = [9, 34, 65, 92, 87, 435, 3, 54, 83, 23, 87, 435, 67, 12, 19];
 const numbers2: number[] = [87, 3];